Town Planner

 Conditional Use Applications & Forms

-The following gives you a step-by-step process for applying for a conditional use permit.
+• The following gives you a step-by-step process for applying for a conditional use permit.
 The more carefully you follow these steps, and the more complete your application is, the faster and more easily the Planning Board can review and hopefully approve your project.
-If you have any questions, the Code Enforcement Officer can be a resource for you.